-1. Start by chopping your vegetables.
-Grab 1 red bell pepper, 3 celery stalks, and one large yellow onion and chop them finely.
-Alternatively, you could mix them in a food processor and blend until finely chopped (we recommend you do it this way).
-Transfer the chopped vegetable to a large bowl and set aside.
+- Start by chopping your vegetables.
+Take a red bell pepper, two celery stalks, and a large yellow onion and chop them finely.
+Alternatively, you could mix them in a food processor and blend until finely chopped (I recommend you do it this way).
+Transfer the chopped vegetables to a large bowl and set aside.

-2. For the second step, add two chipotle chiles in adobo sauce, garlic, diced tomatoes, and cilantro to the food processor and blend everything until they are finely chopped.
+- For the second step, add two chipotle chiles in adobo sauce, garlic, diced tomatoes, and cilantro to the food processor, and blend everything until they are finely chopped and combined.
 Then, add the mixture to the bowl.

-3. Grab a large skillet or saucepot and heat up 1/3 cup of extra virgin olive oil over medium heat.
+- Take a large skillet or saucepot and heat up the extra virgin olive oil over medium heat.
 As soon as the skillet is hot, add the mixture and cook the sofrito down over medium-low heat for about 30-40 minutes.
-Be careful when you add the mixture as the oil will splash.
-Also, don’t forget to stir frequently.
+Be careful not to overheat the oil!
+If you do, it will splash when you add the mixture.
+Also, don't forget to stir frequently.
 Cook the sofrito until most of the liquid has evaporated and the sauce has thickened.
 Set aside.

-4. Now it’s time for the quail eggs scramble.
+- Now it's time for the quail eggs scramble.
 Grab a large skillet and add one tablespoon of olive oil over medium heat.
-While the oil warms up, crack the quail eggs into a small bowl and lightly whisk together.
+While the oil warms up, crack or cut the quail eggs into a small bowl and lightly whisk together.
 When the skillet is hot enough, add the quail egg mixture.

-5. Using a spatula, scramble the quail eggs and as they come together, add 1/2 cup of sofrito sauce to the skillet.
+- Using a spatula, scramble the quail eggs and as they come together, add 120 g of sofrito sauce to the skillet.
 Continue to scramble the eggs and sofrito together until the quail eggs are ready.
 Set aside.